DataDog/integrations-extras/nvml/README.md

 If you're using Docker and Kubernetes, you need to expose the environment variables `NVIDIA_VISIBLE_DEVICES` and `NVIDIA_DRIVER_CAPABILITIES`.
 See the included Dockerfile for an example.

-If you want to be able to correlate reserved Kubernetes NVIDIA devices with the Kubernetes pod using the device, mount the Unix domain socket `/var/lib/kubelet/pod-resources/kubelet.sock` into your Agent's configuration.
+To correlate reserved Kubernetes NVIDIA devices with the Kubernetes pod using the device, mount the Unix domain socket `/var/lib/kubelet/pod-resources/kubelet.sock` into your Agent's configuration.
 More information about this socket is on the [Kubernetes website][12]. **Note**: This device is in beta support for version 1.15.

 ### Configuration